core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Added the new "Counter Signature Parameters" in the Common Context (see Section 2).

-* Added recommendation on using "deterministic ECDSA" if ECDSA is used as counter signature algorithm (see Section 2).
+* Added recommendation on using "deterministic ECDSA" if ECDSA is used as countersignature algorithm (see Section 2).

 * Clarified possible asynchronous retrieval of keying material from the Group Manager, in order to process incoming messages (see Section 2).